Arancinis – Recipe of the Week

 Directions:

-• Once browned, add the vegetable stock, butter, and one tablespoon of tomato paste and bring this to a boil.
+2. Add vegetable stock, 120g butter, and 1 tablespoon of tomato paste.
+Bring to a boil.

-• Place your formed Sicilian rice balls on a baking tray lined with baking paper.
+9. Place each rice ball on a baking tray lined with baking paper.

 share this recipe: